 Once upon a time Texas was a no man’s land, but today it’s no longer the land of cowboys and outlaws we’re used to imagine when thinking of Texas.
 It is one of the biggest states in the U.S, and as such, it’s very diverse; there’s a big difference between the large metropolitan cities of Texas and its rural areas.
-Countless stereotypes are held about Texas, many of which are far from reality, but this article is here to show you that some of these stereotypes are here to stay – we gathered the most hilarious signs you can find only in Texas, that demonstrate these stereotypes in a humorous way.
+Countless stereotypes are held about Texas, many of which are far from reality, but some of them are here to stay.
+We’ve gathered the most hilarious signs you can find only in Texas, that illustrate these stereotypes in a humorous way.

 If there’s one thing Texans like, it’s beer.
 Can you argue with that?
 True, not only Texans enjoy a beer or two at the end of a long day, but this kind of sign you will see only in Texas.

 El Arroyo has some of the most hilarious signs you can find across the U.S, and it’s worth the trip just to be amazed by these signs and have a good laugh.

 This is a warning you don’t see everyday, and another great example of a sign you can find only in Texas.